Working papers

 • Ongoing projects

-We investigate how targeted subsidies for long-acting injectable contraception and provider incentives impact initial uptake, sustained adoption, pricing and stocking decisions for contraceptive products in local markets, sales, and user health outcomes.
+We investigate how targeted subsidies for long-acting injectable contraception and provider incentives impact initial uptake, pricing and stocking decisions for contraceptive products in local markets, sales, and user health outcomes.
 Following prior work on the effectiveness of subsidies to promote the adoption of new technologies and experience goods, we aim to test if subsidies lead to sustained adoption of injectable contraception as well as to study possible mechanisms for continued usage (or lack of) such as learning, price anchoring, and information effects.
-We propose a market-level cluster randomized controlled trial in 140 pharmacies in Kenya to answer these questions.
+We condcuted a market-level cluster randomized controlled trial in 140 pharmacies in Kenya to answer these questions.
 Patient subsidies and pharmacist incentives will be cross-randomized and compared against the status quo to evaluate their effectiveness in promoting sustained adoption.
-Funding has been obtained.
+Data collection complete.
 Collaborators are Paul Gertler and Carlos Paramo.

 • AEARegistry